No Religious Test Clause

-The No Religious Test Clause of the United States Constitution is a clause within Article VI, Clause 3: "The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the United States and of the several States, shall be bound by Oath or Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States."
+The No Religious Test Clause of the United States Constitution is a clause within Article VI, Clause 3:

 It immediately follows a clause requiring all federal and state office holders to take an oath or affirmation to support the Constitution.
 This clause contains the only explicit reference to religion in the original seven articles of the U.S. Constitution.

 The ban on religious tests contained in this clause protects federal officeholders and employees as well as the officeholders of "State Legislatures, and [...] the several states".
 This clause is cited by advocates of separation of church and state as an example of the "original intent" of the Framers of the Constitution to avoid any entanglement between church and state, or involving the government in any way as a determiner of religious beliefs or practices.
 This is significant because this clause represents the words of the original Framers, even prior to the Establishment Clause of the First Amendment.

 Text

 Background

 A variety of Test Acts were instituted in England in the 17th and 18th centuries.
 Their main purpose was to exclude anyone not a member of the Church of England—the official state religion—from holding government office, notably Catholics and "nonconforming" Protestants.
-Government officials were required to swear oaths, such as the Oath of Supremacy, that the monarch of England was the head of the Church and that they possessed no other foreign loyalties, such as to the pope.
+Government officials were required to swear oaths, such as the Oath of Supremacy, that the monarch of England was the Supreme Governor of the Church of England and that they possessed no other foreign loyalties, such as to the pope.
 Later acts required officials to disavow transubstantiation and the veneration of saints.
 Such laws were common throughout Europe, where numerous countries had a state religion.

 Many colonists of the Thirteen Colonies had left England in part in search of a place where they could practice their own religion.
 In many cases the colonial governments established an official religion, requiring residents to adhere to the beliefs of the founding sect.
 With the royal government's religious favoritism fresh in their memory, the Founders sought to prevent the return of the Test Acts by adding this clause to the Constitution.
 Specifically, Charles Pinckney, delegate from South Carolina—where a Protestant denomination was the established state religion—introduced the clause to Article VI, and it passed with little opposition.